cpriyank/halfbs/content/posts/plant.md

 At an individual level, this level of thinking is hard; and therefore most people do what others in their groups are doing, or what they themselves had been doing before new knowledge is revealed.
 Sometimes, there are genuine reasons to do this, but not always.

-Because of how our society is organized, some people require government or religious leaders to delcare this any new knowledge as truth.
+Because of how our society is organized, some people require government or religious leaders to declare any new knowledge as truth.
 (e.g. People refused to believe that we evolved from apes for 130 years after publication of Darwin's theory.
 Kepler published that Earth is not the center of the universe in 1609, but majority of religions, governments, and people believed, until 19th century that we are at the center of the Universe with some special godly purpose.
 Anyone who claimed otherwise was jailed or threatened (including Galileo, who demonstrated this by experiment))

 If you were previously not consuming animals, but later switched because you were curious about taste, texture, smell, or social acceptance, a good uncomfortable analogy is to ask if you will support a rape or murder of an innocent person because you were curious how you would enjoy it.